Key tax factors for efficient cross-border business and investment involving Portugal.

 25 percent, unless the EU Parent-Subsidiary Directive or a relevant DTT applies.

 25 percent, unless the EU Interest and Royalties Directive or a relevant DTT applies.
-However, 35 percent is applicable if the entity obtaining the royalties is resident in a tax haven.
+However, 35 percent is applicable if the entity obtaining the interest income is resident in a tax haven.

 25 percent, unless the EU Interest and Royalties Directive applies.
 However, 35 percent is applicable if the entity obtaining the royalties is resident in a tax haven.